Mesophotic coral reef: Ocean acidification

 Ocean acidification (OA) is a particularly broad threat facing all coral reef ecosystems.
 Research has not yet evaluated the specific effects on MCEs and hermatypic scleractinian corals.
 If similar to shallow-water reefs, as a result of OA, MCEs could see reductions in net community calcification, reductions in coral growth, and likely shifts to algae-dominated systems with a few resistant scleractinian taxa.

 Pollution

 Pollution from land and marine sources can directly and indirectly impact MCEs and cause disturbances.
 Sewage, toxins, and marine debris can be pumped or dumped directly into the marine environment or arrive as components of runoff from land.

+In 2010, Deepwater Horizon oil spill damaged 770 square miles of deep sea habitats.
+Within these areas are four square miles of mesophotic coral reefs that were damaged.

 Sedimentation

 Despite distance away from human activities, many MCEs are impacted naturally and anthropogenically by sedimentation, i.e., the deposition of sediments from the water column onto benthic surfaces.
 Sedimentation rates are artificially increased in the marine environment by a variety of means, including runoff from land, dredge dumping, and alterations to water flow that change natural sedimentation patterns.
 While sediment burial from any source can be detrimental to living coral tissue, terrigenous sediments have been found to be particularly harmful.